stats60/stats60.github.io/project/index.md

 - The planned cleaning and data wrangling process is clearly explained and it is appropriate
 - There are at least two limitations explained and these limitations are logical.

-The project proposal should be submitted as a pdf file on Gradescope.
-If working with a teammate, only one person has to submit the work.
-The names and SUNet IDs of both teams should be clearly labeled.
-Your proposal should have a paragraph outlining the planned contributions of each member.

 In implementing your final project, you should try to stick as closely to your proposal as possible.
 If you are unable to do so, please provide a paragraph in your final project to explain the deviations from the proposal.

 Here are some examples of good student project proposals from previous runs of this class: [[Example 1]](proposal1.pdf) - [[Example 2]](proposal2.pdf)